Berlin Philharmonic

 The Berlin Philharmonic (Berliner Philharmoniker) is a German symphony orchestra that is based in Berlin and was founded in 1882.
-It is one of the most popular, acclaimed and well-respected orchestras in the world.
-The orchestra is the recipient of numerous Grammy Awards, Gramophone Awards, Classic BRIT Awards, ECHO Music Prizes, Grand Prix Du Disque and Diapason d'Or.
+One of the most popular, acclaimed and well-respected orchestras in the world, the orchestra is the recipient of numerous Grammy Awards, Gramophone Awards, Classic BRIT Awards, ECHO Music Prizes, Grand Prix Du Disque and Diapason d'Or.

-The orchestra emerged from the Bilsesche Kapelle (“Bilse’s Band”) and rose to prominence under the leadership of pianist-conductor Hans von Bülow.
+The orchestra emerged from the Bilsesche Kapelle ("Bilse's Band") and rose to prominence under the leadership of pianist-conductor Hans von Bülow.
 During the 20th century, the orchestra was led by conductors Wilhelm Furtwängler (1922–45; 1952–54), Herbert von Karajan (1955–89), and Claudio Abbado (1989–2002).
-The orchestra’s early years, particularly during the later Nazi era, focused heavily on Classical music from the Austro-Germanic repertoire, featuring composers such as Beethoven, Brahms, Bruckner, Strauss, and Wagner.
+The orchestra's early years, particularly during the later Nazi era, focused heavily on Classical music from the Austro-Germanic repertoire, featuring composers such as Beethoven, Brahms, Bruckner, Strauss, and Wagner.
 Under Furtwängler and Karajan, it became renowned for its distinctive sound and high-quality musicianship and toured widely.
 In the latter half of the 20th century, the orchestra broadened its repertoire to include more Classical, Romantic, and 20th-century works, as well as lesser-known compositions and music from outside the Austro-German tradition.

 Since Furtwängler's tenure, the orchestra has made numerous recordings, with the number of recordings expanding significantly during the Karajan era.
 Under Karajan's leadership, the orchestra experimented with new recording technologies and achieved worldwide fame through its studio recordings, most of which have been released under the Deutsche Grammophon label.
 The orchestra is particularly known for its recordings of symphonic works by Classical, Romantic, and early 20th-century composers, several of which have won international awards and received critical acclaim.

 In the 21st century, the orchestra launched its own Digital Concert Hall in 2009 and its label, Berliner Philharmoniker Recordings, in 2014.
 Each year, the orchestra collaborates with a designated artist-in-residence and composer-in-residence.
 Following the term of Sir Simon Rattle (2002-2018), Kirill Petrenko has been the music director and conductor since 2019.
 The orchestra's current home is the Berliner Philharmonie.